-Turfgrass Certification: An example of a certificate that is provided to the Client or Principal Contractor following an independent farm inspection conducted by ASTC.
-Documentation of this nature is often requested by their organisation or client for Quality Assurance purposes.
+An example of a certificate is provided below.
+A turf certification certificate can be provided following an independent farm inspection.
+Documentation of this nature is often requested for Quality Assurance purposes.

-The Turf Certification “Turf Rating” (0.6 to 5 stars) is based on the following information and criteria:
+The Turfgrass Certification “Turf Rating” (0.6 to 5 stars) is based on the following information and criteria:

 Contamination in Turfgrass